hadjShell/SpringLearningJourney/spring_note.md

 #### Autowiring

 * Autowiring is a mechanism that automatically injects dependencies into Spring Beans, reducing the need for manual bean wiring in configuration files

+* Whenever we use `@Autowired`, Spring makes sure the relevant bean **existed** and gets injected for use.
+If this cannot be done, Spring throws an exception and the application fails to start

 * XML-based Config